-How he was now to spend that prolonged interval after his attestation appears not to have been documented.
-It may be that he was to return temporarily to work and to spend time at the family home in the Bonavista Bay community of Greenspond, although this is speculation and he may well have chosen - or been chosen - to remain in barracks in the capital city.
+Private Slattery, Number 2983, would not now sail to the United Kingdom until a lengthy period of five weeks had then elapsed.
+How he was to spend this prolonged interval after his attestation appears not to have been documented.
+It may be that he was to return temporarily to spend time at the family residence on King's Road in the eastern end of St. John's but, of course, this conclusion is a little bit speculative and he may well have chosen - or been chosen - to remain in barracks, although there was apparently little in the way of military training undertaken, to be billeted and trained in the capital city.